Allisonwonderlax13/https-github.com-obsproject-obs-studio./System-Requirements.md

 ## Hardware Encoders

 Hardware encoders are generally recommended for local recordings, but not streaming.
 They can be a last resort if software encoding is not possible.
-They offer minimal performance impact in trade for a reduction in quality at the same bitrates as software (x264) encoding using the default preset of veryfast.
+They offer minimal performance impact in exchange for a reduction in quality at the same bitrates as software (x264) encoding using the default preset of veryfast.
 Currently, all consumer-level hardware encoders are provided by certain GPUs, as listed below.

 Please make sure to use the latest drivers for your GPU:
 - [NVIDIA](https://www.geforce.com/drivers)